-Ore processed during the quarter included only oxide material and leachable sulfide material.
-A further plant expansion (Phase IV) is required in order to process refractory sulfide materials.
-The Phase IV expansion proposed in the NI 43-101 report includes the addition of a bio-leach circuit into the existing Carbon in leach ("CIL") plant which has a capital cost of approximately \$45.8 million and provides a net present value ("NPV") of \$10.7 million and a 21% rate of return.
+Ore processed during the quarter included only oxide material and leachable sulphide material.
+A further plant expansion (Phase IV) is required in order to process refractory sulphide materials.
+The Phase IV expansion proposed in the NI 43-101 report included the addition of a bio-leach circuit into the existing Carbon in leach ("CIL") plant which had a capital cost of approximately \$45.8 million and provided a net present value ("NPV") of \$10.7 million and a 21% rate of return.
+Monument established an R&D team at Selinsing to explore different refractory ore process options in order to significantly improve the economics of the project.